aws/aws-cdk-rfcs/text/0001-cdk-update.md

 update on their production stack, it can perform updates without adequate stack update safety checks.
 Releasing a public tool with instant update capability into the CDK may not be the right way to make this functionality public.
-To mitigate this, `update` only runs on stacks that have explicitly opted in to the capability.
+To mitigate this, `accelerate` only runs on stacks that have explicitly opted in to the capability.

 ### What changes are required to enable this change?

-This RFC requires three changes:
+This RFC requires two changes:

-1. An implementation of the `cdk update` command in the CDK toolkit that can examine the Application stacks for updates that can be applied and apply them.
+1. An implementation of the `cdk deploy --accelerated` command in the CDK toolkit that can examine the Application stacks for updates that can be applied and apply them.
-2. Adding the `interactiveUpdate` flag to the `StackProps` object, allowing a stack to be configured for interactive update.
-This property will default to `false`

-   **note:** I chose in-stack markup instead of a `cdk.json` flag so that if there is an L3 construct for a personal development stack (or a library that creates them) then the attribute can be set there instead.

-3. An expansion of the CDK asset model to include optional construction process metadata and construction input metadata.
+2. An expansion of the CDK asset model to include optional construction process metadata and construction input metadata.
 This is required to allow CDK to identify input changes to the asset, reconstruct it from the defined processes, and then publish it to the necessary AWS service.